 - Baltimore Washington Medical Center (formally North Arundel Hospital- This 286-bed community hospital, located between Baltimore and Annapolis in Anne Arundel County, offers a wide variety of services and was recently named a "Top 100" hospital for intensive care outcomes.

-- Maryland General Hospital - This 238-bed teaching hospital offers a full spectrum of health care for more than 110,000 people annually.
+- University of Maryland Medical Center Midtown Campus - This 238-bed teaching hospital offers a full spectrum of health care for more than 110,000 people annually.
 Maryland General has been providing superior and accessible community health care in West Baltimore and Midtown for more than a century.

 - Kernan Hospital - This 133-bed facility, located in Woodlawn, is the state's largest rehabilitation and orthopaedic hospital serving both adults and children.
 It also houses the University of Maryland Complementary Medicine Program.

 - Mt.
 Washington Pediatric Hospital - This 102-bed pediatric and rehabilitation hospital, located in northwest Baltimore, is providing specialty medical care to infants and children with complex medical needs.